- Covering the costs of cancer treatment

 - Divorce or legal separation

-- The covered person becoming entitled to Medicare
+- The covered person becoming eligible for Medicare

 - A dependent child no longer considered to be dependent according to the terms of the plan